Organization for Security and Co-operation in Europe: OSCE involvement in Ukraine (2022–present)

 The Russian delegation was not invited to the 29th OSCE Ministerial Council in December 2022 where the delegates considered the ramifications and regional security challenges created by Russia's continued war against Ukraine.
 There were calls to assess the reparations that Russia should be accountable for.

 Since the start of its invasion of Ukraine, Russia has seized €2.7 million worth of armored vehicles that were previously part of the OSCE Special Monitoring Mission to Ukraine.
-According to a letter that was sent by Russian OSCE representatives to OSCE Secretary-General Helga Schmid in January 2023, 71 trucks and cars were brought to the Luhansk People's Republic and the Donetsk People's Republic as "evidence" and criminal proceedings were initiated against former OSCE personnel for espionage.
+According to a letter that was sent by Russian OSCE representatives to OSCE Secretary General Helga Schmid in January 2023, 71 trucks and cars were brought to the Luhansk People's Republic and the Donetsk People's Republic as "evidence" and criminal proceedings were initiated against former OSCE personnel for espionage.

+On 6 February 2026, Swiss Federal Councillor and OSCE President Ignazio Cassis and Secretary General Feridun Sinirlioglu visited Moscow where they held talks with Russian Foreign Minister Sergey Lavrov on the future of the OSCE in the region.
+On his first visit since the invasion of Ukraine in February 2022, Cassis offered a mediating role in the conflict.
+He called for diplomatic efforts to alleviate the suffering of the population.
+The OSCE supports a negotiated peace.
+Secretary General Feridun Sinirlioglu demanded the release of imprisoned OSCE employees and explained the organization's central role to rebuild European security.
+Lavrov described the status of the organization in "deep crisis" and under the destructive influence from Western countries.
+Despite criticism, Russia's foreign ministry expressed interest to continue attendance, such as the OSCE Ministerial Council meeting in Lugano on December 3−4, 2026.

 OSCE Parliamentary Assembly

 In 2004, the OSCE Parliamentary Assembly sent election observers to the U.S. presidential elections.
 The OSCE Parliamentary Assembly's president at the time was Democratic Congressman Alcee Hastings.
 Hastings had previously been impeached for corruption by the U.S. Congress.
 The OSCE faced criticism of partisanship and double standards due to Hastings's past and the fact that the OSCE's mandate was to promote democracy and the values of civil society.

 In 2010, the Parliamentary Assembly of the Organization for Security and Co-operation in Europe was criticized from within by the Latvian delegation for lacking transparency and democracy.
 Spencer Oliver (b.
 1938) secretary general of the OSCE Parliamentary Assembly, who held the post from the organization's inception in 1992 until 2015, faced a challenge from the Latvian Artis Pabriks.
 According to the rules of the OSCE Parliamentary Assembly, the incumbent general secretary can only be replaced with a full consensus minus one.
-Pabriks called the rules "quite shocking from the perspective of an organization that's monitoring elections".
+Pabriks called the rules "quite shocking from the perspective of an organization that's monitoring elections."

-Role of Civil Society Organizations at the OSCE Human Dimension Conference

-The Organization for Security and Co-operation in Europe (OSCE) hosts the Human Dimension Conference, a key platform for dialogue on human rights, democratic institutions, and the rule of law across the OSCE region.
-Civil society organizations (CSOs) play a critical role in the conference by contributing expertise, raising awareness, and advocating for the protection of fundamental freedoms.

-Through their participation, CSOs may attend plenary sessions, submit written statements, deliver oral interventions, and organize side events addressing issues such as human rights violations, civic space, and rule-of-law challenges.
-Their presence helps elevate international attention to pressing human rights concerns and ensures that the voices of grassroots actors are represented in regional dialogue.